seriesseed/equity/Series Seed - Restated Certificate of Incorporation.md

 #### 3. Conversion.

-The holders of the Preferred Stock shall have conversion rights as follows (the “Conversion Rights”):
+The holders of the Preferred Stock shall have conversion rights as follows (the "Conversion Rights"):

 ##### 3.1 Right to Convert.